Mudgee: Economy

 Mudgee has developed as a wine producing region, it has manufacturing and repair industries.
 It is also heavily dependent on several major mines in the surrounding area and fly-in fly-out (FIFO) miners who live in the town but work elsewhere.

 Other rural produce includes cattle, sheep, wheat, alfalfa, olives, fruit, tomatoes, sweetcorn, honey, alpacas and dairy products.
 These, however, do not play as large a role as mining.

 The Ulan coal mines are in the district and it also produces marble, pottery clays, shale and dolomite.
 These mines have further potential to expand in the region, however they attract environmental protests.

-Tourism is also a growing industry based mostly on the wineries and, as of 2020, escaping the restrictive life in Sydney.
-Property prices have surged due to the local airport and the fact that it's only a one hour flight to Sydney.

-A laboratory was established in 1987 to test meat for pesticide residues.

 Local real estate, petrol and living costs skyrocketed since 2010 when the mining boom began to peak.
 This has rolled onto the local population, who have since had increased difficulty in living in the town.

-A new hospital was completed in 2020.
+Media

+Radio

+Radio stations that broadcast to Mudgee are ABC Central West, 2BS, 2BXS, and Real FM, a community based station which broadcast from the town.

+Television

+Mudgee receives the following free-to-air television stations: